-VABC has six member clubs that sponsor group events throughout the year, primarily walking, though some clubs also offer cycling, VABC also sponsors walking events, all of which are listed by following the tab in the menu above, Online PTs.
+VABC has five member clubs that sponsor group events throughout the year, primarily walking, though some clubs also offer cycling, VABC also sponsors walking events, all of which are listed by following the tab in the menu above, Online PTs.
 There are two types of walks (or rides): Permanent Trails and Scheduled Events.

 Permanent Trails.
 Permanent Trails (PTs) are self-guided walks/rides that are in place over a fixed period of time, usually a year, and at a specific location.
 PT information can be accessed through the tab ‘Permanent Trails’ in the menu above.
 You are welcome to do these walks on your own at any time.
 In addition, group walks of Permanent Trails occur throughout the year – for more information on dates and times check with the walk contact or look on the club’s website.

 Seasonal Events are PTs that typically take place when the weather is better, usually late spring through the summer.

 Map Walks (Also referred to as Scheduled Events).
 We meet at a specified place and start time.
 Maps and directions are supplied for each participant.
 The group will start off together and then spread out as participants walk at their own pace.
 Details about Scheduled Events can be accessed through the tab ‘Calendar’ above.
 We think of these as special events because each is held no more than once a year.